8 Best Practices to Promote Electricity Safety at Work

 - Breaker boxes

-If you’re building a program and need proof of learning for workers or job requirements, an electrical certificate course can give a clear, documented credential.
+Building a program and need proof of learning for workers or job requirements?
+An electrical certificate course can give a clear, documented credential.

-5. Use the Right Protection for Electrical Equipment, and Know What It Actually Does
+5. Use the Right Protection for Electrical Equipment, and Know What It Does

 PPE is not a force field.
 It reduces risk when it’s selected correctly and used with the right procedures.